willemevenwel/ldapkeycloakpoc/README.md

 The `keycloak/` directory contains specialized scripts for managing Keycloak configuration:

-> **🤖 Automation Status:** Scripts marked with ✅ are automatically executed by `start_all.sh`.
+> **🤖 Automation Status:** Scripts marked with ✅ are automatically executed by `start_all_bastion.sh`.
 Scripts marked with 🔧 are for manual use only.

 ### Core Setup Scripts

 **✅ `keycloak_setup_full.sh <realm-name> [--check-steps] [--defaults]`** *(Master setup script - Auto-executed)*
-- Complete Keycloak setup orchestrator called by `start_all.sh`
+- Complete Keycloak setup orchestrator called by `start_all_bastion.sh`
 - Executes all realm creation, LDAP integration, and organization setup
 - Supports interactive (`--check-steps`) and automated (`--defaults`) modes
 - Consolidates all Keycloak configuration into a single modular script